fralau/super-collections/README.md

 > is unsufficiently guaranteed for your needs, or is untrusted.

-If you want to impose strongly formatted data structures in your code, one solution is to create dataclasses: [the standard ones](https://docs.python.org/3/library/dataclasses.html); especially those of [Pydantic](https://docs.pydantic.dev/latest/concepts/dataclasses/), which make implicit and explicit controls on the integrity of the source data.
+If you want to impose strongly formatted data structures in your code, one solution is to create [dataclasses](https://docs.python.org/3/library/dataclasses.html); especially those of [Pydantic](https://docs.pydantic.dev/latest/concepts/dataclasses/), which make implicit and explicit controls on the integrity of the source data.

 ## Related data structures and ideas